Screaming Target

 Screaming Target is the debut album by Jamaican deejay Big Youth.
-It was recorded and originally released in 1972 on the Gussie and Jaguar labels in Jamaica.
+It was recorded and released in 1972 on the Gussie and Jaguar labels in Jamaica.
 It was issued in the United Kingdom in 1973 by Trojan Records.

 Recording and production

 The album was produced by Big Youth's childhood friend Augustus "Gussie" Clarke.
 Some of the tracks on the album had previously been hits as singles, including "Screaming Target", which used K.C.
 White's "No, No, No" rhythm, "Tippertone Rock" (though the single version was different), and "The Killer".
 Several other tracks employed rhythms from Clarke's other productions, including Leroy Smart's "Pride & Ambition" (on "Pride & Joy Rock"), Lloyd Parks' "Slaving" ("Honesty"), Dennis Brown's "In Their Own Way" ("Be Careful"), and Gregory Isaacs' "One One Cocoa Fill Basket" (on "One of These Fine Days").
 The 2006 CD reissue adds the aforementioned tracks and more as a bonus.